 In his model, multiple genetic and environmental risk factors operate probabilistically by increasing the liability to a disorder; conversely, protective factors decrease the liability.
 These etiological factors produce the behavioral symptoms of developmental disorders by influencing the development of relevant neural systems and cognitive processes.
 Importantly, there is no single etiological or cognitive factor that is sufficient to cause a disorder.
-Instead, multiple cognitive deficits (each due to multiple etiological factors) need to be present to produce a disorder at the behavioural level.
+Instead, multiple cognitive deficits (each due to multiple etiological factors) need to be present to produce a disorder at the behavioral level.
 Some of the etiological and cognitive risk factors are shared with other disorders.
 As a result, comorbidity among developmental disorders is to be expected, rather than something that requires additional explanations.
 Finally, from Pennington’s multiple deficit model (MBM) it follows that “the liability distribution for a given disease is often continuous and quantitative, rather than being discrete and categorical” (Pennington, 2006, p 404).